The Multivariate Extension of the Lomb-Scargle Method: Application

 with the azimuthal angles $\varphi_{2,n}=\varphi_{1,n}+\pi$ depending on time as the sensors are attached to the outer wall.
 The subscript $n$ indicates the sampling in this sense.
 Finally, the measured time series $v_{z}$ depends on time $t_{n}$, depth $d_{n}$ and angular position $\varphi_{n}$.
 This fits perfectly to the proposed multivariate LSM.

 Figure~\ref{fig:MRI_Spektrum} illustrates the result of the LSM decomposition into several $m$-modes showing the amplitudes.
 The $m=0$ mode contains a stationary structure at $f\approx0$, which originates from sensor miss-alignments and (thermal) side effects in the flow.
-The minor non-stationary components, here the two point-symmetric peaks, originate from cross-talk (or alias projections) of the $m=1$ mode for two reasons: (i) because the sensors are not matched.
-This means, due to miss-alignments and differences one of the sensors projects a little bit more energy into the data than the other.
+The minor non-stationary components, here the two point-symmetric peaks, originate from cross-talk (or alias projections) of the $m=1$ mode for two reasons: (i) because the sensors behave not exactly identical (e.\,g. misalignment or different sensitivity) and therefore respond slightly different to the same flow signal.
+This means that one of the sensors projects a little bit more energy into the data than the other.
 This leads to a ``leakage''-effect and a weak signal in $m=0$ mode. (ii) the outer rotation of the sensors acts like an additional sampling frequency $f_{\mathrm{out}}$.
 In consequence, the spectrum of this regular sampling function folds with the spectrum of the observed process leading to alias images (copies) of the original process spectrum into other frequency ranges (i.\,e. $m$'s).
 That is why the non stationary and point-symmetric (with reference to the origin) signals in the $m=0$ panel correspond to the (mirrored) patterns originally present in the $m=1$ panel.

 The AMRI wave itself is located in the $m=1$ panel with a characteristic frequency in time ($f$) and space ($k$).
 Here, two components can be identified: the dominant wave at $f\approx\unit[9]{mHz}$ and $k\approx\unit[20]{m^{-1}}$ and a minor counterpart at $f\approx\unit[4]{mHz}$ and $k\approx\unit[-20]{m^{-1}}$.
 The signals in $m=3$ and $m=5$ might be assigned to aliases from the inner rotation $f_{\mathrm{i}}=\unit[0.05]{Hz}$.